bitnami/charts/bitnami/etcd/README.md

 ### To 11.0.0

-This version introduce the following breaking changes:
+This version introduces the following breaking changes:

 - Remove `initialClusterState` which was unreliable at detecting cluster state.
-From now on, each node contact other members to determine cluster state.
-If no member are available and the data dir is empty then it bootstraps a new cluster.
+From now on, each node will contact other members to determine cluster state.
+If no members are available and the data dir is empty, then it bootstraps a new cluster.
 - Remove `removeMemberOnContainerTermination` which was unreliable at removing stale members during replica count updates.
 Instead, a pre-upgrade hook is added to check and remove stale members.

 ### To 10.7.0